 10 Tips for Saving Money at Home

 All the lights you turn on in your house can cost a pretty penny.
-If you have kids, you might see where lights are turned on and rarely turned off.
+If you have kids, you might see situations where lights are turned on and rarely turned off.
 This runs your electric bill up every second the lights are on.
-Have fewer lights.
+Use fewer lights!

 Hurricane lamps can be found at a very reasonable cost at stores such as Wal-Mart.
 The oil costs about the same.
 For $50, you can get a lamp and oil to light your room for several months.
 That fifty dollars could save you hundreds.